Frequently Asked Questions (FAQ)

 You should upgrade osm2pgsql to a current version.

-My osm2pgsql is crashing without reporting any useful error message.
+Why is osm2pgsql crashing without reporting any useful error message?

 Please read the Notes on Memory Usage in the manual to get some ideas how to handle this.